adamripley98/nalda/README.md

 - [ ] Improve search performance
 - [ ] Delete reviews functionality
 - [ ] Searching should not search through reviews
+- [ ] Users can leave comments on videos and articles

 ## Questions